augustebaum/RL-hospital/README.md

 For example, a patient with need 0 can be treated by any doctor, but a patient with need 2 can't be treated by a doctor of type 0 or of type 1, and will be sent away *only once the patient has gone through the queue*.

 ## TODO
+### On hold
+- Look for different q-function approximations (RBFs?
+Monomials)?
+(Todor)
 ### Current
-- Find one or more featurisations to try out (Use log) (Auguste)
+- Find more featurisations
 - Troubleshoot using simple cases
   - Tweak rewards?
 (Todor)
+- Change penalty system for misallocations (Auguste)
+- Positive rewards for curing people (Auguste)
 - Report (Isabel, Auguste, Yongxin)
-- Look for different q-function approximations (RBFs?
-Monomials)?
-(Todor)
-- Implement Q-learning algorithm (Auguste)